hassansalehe/PH7/README.md

 ```

 ### The file structure of the project
-If you would like to contribute to this project or you want
-to customize it for your personal use, the file structure
+If you would like to contribute to or customize this project for your personal use, the file structure
 is as below.

 * <home>